Freedom of religion in the United States: Hosanna-Tabor

+Masterpiece Cakeshop

-Masterpiece CakeshopKlein v.
+Klein v.
 Oregon Bureau of Labor and Industries is similar.
 Masterpiece Cakeshop v.
 Colorado was a Supreme Court case that had been expected to play a significant role in distinction between anti-discrimination laws and freedom of religion.
-A Colorado bakery, Masterpiece Cakeshop, had refused to bake a cake for a gay couple's marriage, as the owner was a devote Christian and the message he was asked to bake was against his faith.
+A Colorado bakery, Masterpiece Cakeshop, had refused to bake a cake for a gay couple's marriage, as the owner was a devout Christian and the message he was asked to bake was against his faith.
 The couple complained to the state, which ultimately sued the bakery for violating the state's anti-discrimination laws.
 In June 2019, the Supreme Court vacated a ruling by the Oregon Appeals Court, requiring that court to rehear the case in the light of the Masterpiece Cakeshop v.
 Colorado Civil Rights Commission decision in 2018.
 The Court did not take any significant steps to clarify where the line was drawn between anti-discrimination laws and freedom of religion, but instead made a more narrow decision that found the state was too aggressive and hostile to the bakery in handling the matter, thus remitting the case to lower courts to review.